Updated July 3, 2017

 Are there Disney PhotoPass Photographers at the races?

 - In the past, the official race photographers were from a separate company not affiliated with the Disney PhotoPass program(s).
-Recently (as of March 2016) PhotoPass Photographers will start taking the pictures at WDW runDisney events.
+Now, PhotoPass Photographers are taking the pictures at runDisney events.

 Why does it matter which corral you start in?